Last Updated on October 21, 2022 by Paul Guzman

 Ways to Winterize Your Garden.
 When winter knocks on the door, there are a lot of changes that do occur.
 Sometimes, the complete landscape is covered by frost, the presence of snow flurries, and blustering winds.
 But remember the landscape also includes the garden where you have planted.
-The effect of winter is that the pants in your garden will either catch diseases or die.
+The effect of winter is that the plants in your garden will either catch diseases or die.
 The following are some ways in which you can winterize your garden for the purpose of plant protection till the winter season is over.

 1. Have a Know-how of Your Zone of Residence

 Before doing anything, be it building or planting, you first need to carry out some research.
 This also applies to when winterizing your garden.
 First, you need to know and have an understanding of the weather.
 In this case, you need to know the average yearly extreme minimum temperature during the winter season.
 This will help you come up with an action plan.
 You can obtain this information by visiting USDA website, which has outdoor thermometers.
 Here, you will obtain information on the dates which frost does occur, and the expected freeze.

 Ways to Winterize Your Garden

 2. Clip, Cut, Chop, and Clean

 Make sure before the winter gets you, the garden is tidy.
 Begin by removing stalks that are of no importance and other debris which may be the ideal place for diseases and pests to incubate.
 Making sure that your garden is free from dead foliage is a guarantee that all through the winter season, it will clean.
 This will exempt you from tasks like grooming when the spring season comes.

 3. Divide Perennials